awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-supported-devices-edge.md

 You can find a list of models that have been tested by the Amazon SageMaker Neo Team in the [Tested Models](neo-supported-edge-tested-models.md) section\.

+**Note**
+Ambarella devices require additional files to be included within the compressed TAR file before it is sent for compilation\.
+For more information, see [Troubleshoot Ambarella Errors](neo-troubleshooting-target-devices-ambarella.md)\.

 **Topics**
 + [Supported Frameworks](neo-supported-devices-edge-frameworks.md)
 + [Supported Devices, Chip Architectures, and Systems](neo-supported-devices-edge-devices.md)